mvysny/vaadin-on-kotlin/docs/grids.md

 ## Binding to Data

-VoK entities automatically provide a `DataProvider` instances.
+VoK entities automatically provide a `DataProvider` instances (the `EntityDataProvider`s).
 It is the means to populate Grid with the data.
 The simplest Grid can be constructed as follows:

 ```kotlin